The jury has been selected for Derek Chauvin's trial. Here's what we know about them - Local News 8

 The first juror selected is a White man in his 20s or 30s who works as a chemist and said he has an analytical mind.

-The second juror is a woman of color who appears to be in her 20s or 30s, according to a pool reporter’s observations in court.
+The second juror is a woman of mixed race who appears to be in her 20s or 30s, according to a pool reporter’s observations in court.
 She said she was “super excited” about getting the jury questionnaire form.

 The fourth juror selected is a Black man in his 30s or 40s who moved to the US 14 years ago and works in information technology.
 He said that he had a “somewhat negative” opinion of Chauvin, that he strongly disagreed with defunding the police and that police make him feel safe.